DataFire/Integrations/integrations/generated/callfire/README.md

   * schedules `array`: A list of schedule objects which specifies a range of time when broadcast should be started and stopped.
 Supports the scheduling per day of week
     * items [Schedule](#schedule)
   * sounds [CallBroadcastSounds](#callbroadcastsounds)
-  * status `string` (values: TEST, SETUP, START_PENDING, RUNNING, SCHEDULED, STOPPED, SUSPENDED, FINISHED, ARCHIVED, VALIDATING_START, VALIDATING_EMAIL): A status of a broadcast (read only).
+  * status `string` (values: TEST, SETUP, START_PENDING, RUNNING, SCHEDULED, STOPPED, SUSPENDED, FINISHED, ARCHIVED, VALIDATING_START, VALIDATING_EMAIL, BLOCKED_SUSPICIOUS, DECLINED, APPROVED): A status of a broadcast (read only).
 SETUP - campaign isn't configured yet; START_PENDING - waiting for contact batch population; RUNNING - campaign is running; STOPPED - campaign is stopped; FINISHED - campaign is finished; ARCHIVED - campaign was archived

 ### CallBroadcastPage
 * CallBroadcastPage: ~